juncheng-yang/forest-fire/README.md

 ## Data Source and Description

 The dataset includes U.S. Wildfire Records and incorporates a variety of features significant to forest fire risk assessment.
-A detailed description of the data sources and their respective features is available in the [Data](/Data) directory.
+A detailed description of the data sources and their respective features is available in the [Data](/forestfires.csv) directory.

 ## Data Exploration and Visualization

 We have conducted Exploratory Data Analysis (EDA) to understand data distribution, trends, and potential correlations.
-The [Notebooks](/Notebooks) directory contains Jupyter notebooks illustrating this analysis, including visualizations of key variables.
+The [Notebooks](/forest-fire.ipynb) directory contains Jupyter notebooks illustrating this analysis, including visualizations of key variables.

-## Installation and Usage

-Instructions for setting up the environment, installing dependencies, and running the predictive models are provided in the [Installation](/Installation) directory.

 ## Expected Business Value